mysteryhunt/puzzle-www/src/logicopen/index.md

 ## 2024 Information

-The competition will take place in \[TBD\] on April 6 from 10 AM to 5 PM.
+The competition will take place in 45-102 on April 6 from 10 AM to 5 PM.

 Prizes will be given to top solvers!